tomergroisman/cloud-cache/README.md

 ### Set the Admin Instance Environment

-To start this app we need to set the environment on an admin instance that manage the nodes./ Connect your EC2 instance via SSH and run the following commands in the shell:
+To start this app we need to set the environment on an admin instance that manage the nodes.\
+Connect your EC2 instance via SSH and run the following commands in the shell:

 ``` bash